-Annually Virginia provides a summary of TMDL Implementation accomplishments funded through the 319 program
+Virginia provides an annual summary of TMDL implementation accomplishments funded through the 319 program.

 Success of Virginia's TMDL Implementation Program can also be shown through the number of project areas that have shown improving water quality conditions or have been delisted from Virginia's 303(d) list of impaired waters.
 A number of these project areas have been accepted National NPS Success Stories by EPA.
 Through Section 319 Nonpoint Source Success Stories, EPA tracks the progress of partially or fully restoring waterbodies associated with implementation actions.

 Virginia’s TMDL Implementation Program, funded by Section 319(h), provides funds for various Best Management Practices (BMPs) identified in approved TMDL Implementation Plans.
 Projects that receive funding for agricultural BMPs need to follow DCR’s Agricultural Cost-Share Program and associated annual guidance documents.
 Within the TMDL program, projects that receive funding to support agricultural BMPs as well as residential septic BMPs need to follow DEQ’s TMDL Implementation Cost Share Residential and Agricultural BMP Guidelines.